geometric-intelligence/my28brains/README.md

 #### 2. Create a new project in Wandb.

-Create a new project in Wandb called "<project_name>".
+Create a new project in Wandb and give it a project name.
 Then, edit `main_xxx.py` files so that they use this project name.

 #### 3. Specify hyperparameters in default_config.py.